130+ Indian Surnames or Last Names with Meanings

 The surname Jain is associated with individuals belonging to the Jain religious community, and it is prevalent in western India.

-Fadnavis is a Maharashtrian surname commonly found in the state of Maharashtra, which is also associated with the Brahmin community.
+Fadnavis is a Maharashtrian surname commonly found in the state of Maharashtra, and it is also associated with the Brahmin community.

 Joshi literally means Astrologer.
 It is a well-known surname in western India, particularly among certain communities.